blakejacobus/blakejacobus.com/_posts/2025-08-31-romero-canyon.md

 From [Catalina State Park / Trails](https://azstateparks.com/catalina/things-to-do/trails):

-> Hiking to Romero Pools in temperatures above 95°F/35°C is dangerous and may result in heat-related illnesses that can be fatal in some cases.
+_"Hiking to Romero Pools in temperatures above 95°F/35°C is dangerous and may result in heat-related illnesses that can be fatal in some cases.
 Bring at least 4-liters of water per person to stay hydrated.
 There is little to no shade on this trail, so please wear sunscreen and cover your skin.
-We recommend you start the hike before 6:00 AM from May through October.
+We recommend you start the hike before 6:00 AM from May through October."_

 ### Restrictions